Part A [50 marks in total]

 Turning in your Solution to Part B

-All your code should remain in the directory a2/penguin3d.
-In addition to your code, you must complete
+All your code should remain in the directory a1/penguin.
+In addition to your code, you must complete the

-the files CHECKLIST and REPORT contained in that directory.
-Failure to complete these files will result
+files CHECKLIST and REPORT contained in that directory.
+Failure to complete these files will result in

-(g) [5 marks] The REPORT file should be a well-structured written (or diagramatic) explanation of the
+The REPORT file should be a well-structured written (or diagramatic) explanation of your design,

-basic components of your implementation.
+your part descriptions, and your transformations.
 The description should be a clear and concise guide to

 Note that this file should not be thought of as a substitute for putting detailed comments in your code.